 6. Create a routine

-The easiest way to do this is to literally schedule the time into your calendar to work on getting rid of your anxiety.
-We’re not kidding.
+The easiest way to do this is to literally schedule the time into your calendar to work on getting rid of your anxiety and panic attacks.

 Become this militant and disciplined about it.

-If it’s affecting you enough, you should put more energy into working to get rid of it.
+If it’s affecting you enough, you should put more energy into working to get rid of it and reduce stress.

 Schedule in your daily relaxation time.
-Schedule in time for your mental health.
-Schedule in time for your friends and family.
-Schedule in time to go for walks or exercise.
+Add time in your calendar for your mental health.
+Plan time for your friends and family.
+Set reminders to go for walks or exercise.

-Keep yourself accountable.
-Set reminders on your phone.
-Block out time on your calendar.
+Keep yourself accountable by setting reminders on your phone.
+Block out time to focus on the present moment and breathe deeply.
 Do what you need to do to actually follow-through with the advice you’ve been consuming on getting rid of your anxiety.

-At the same time, if you can’t actually do something about the thing you’re worried about, or it’s not in your control, learn to let go of things and/or accept them as they are.
+If you can’t actually do something about the thing you’re worried about, or it’s not in your control, learn how to let things go or accept them as they are.

-Sometimes the most liberating feelings come from simply accepting.
+Sometimes the most liberating feelings come from simply accepting them.

 Are things actually as bad as you perceive them?
 Could things be worse?
 How would someone else respond in your situation and in your shoes?
 How would someone you admire or respect respond in your situation?

-Work to come to terms and peace with your anxiety.
+Work to come to terms and peace with your anxiety for the sake of your mental health.

 Mindfulness is a fantastic tool for people who suffer from anxiety.
 Not only can mindfulness help to get rid of anxiety, it can make you a happier and less reactive person.